SingleManTH/agiletoolkit.org/docs/overview/why-use.md

     // We plug our Model into the Agile Toolkit CRUD Addon
     // And configure some additional UI functionality

 That's all there is to it.
-Every aspect of the functionality and look-and-feel can be customized with ease &ndash; you can even swap in a different grid component!
-And this is what you get in just xx lines of code &ndash; a full-featured, attractive data entry system that's ready to go:
+Every aspect of the functionality and look-and-feel can be customized with ease &ndash; you can even swap in a different grid component.
+And this is what you get in just TODO lines of code &ndash; a full-featured, attractive data entry system that's ready to go:

     TODO
     // Screenshot?
 Screencast?
 Live demo?

+Repeat this level of ease for every form in your application and you can begin to appreciate the productivity gains developers are achieving with Agile Toolkit.

+## Can I Use Agile Toolkit With My Existing Code?

+We recognise that many developers will be coming to Agile Toolkit with a significant investment in other MVC frameworks, or in content management frameworks such as WordPress, Drupal and Joomla.

+So Agile Toolkit is designed to play well with other frameworks.
+You'll find the details [here](/TODO).

+So you can use your Toolkit skills to build new projects at warp speed, and to add impressive AJAX data admin features to your legacy applications.